RazrFalcon/xmlparser/README.md

 - No heap allocations.
 - No dependencies.
 - Tiny. ~1500 LOC and ~40KiB in the release build according to the `cargo-bloat`.
+- Supports `no_std` builds.
+To use without the standard library, disable the default features.

 ### Limitations